 If you’re the employer right now and you’re considering relocation, you’ll first want to factor in the “why” behind it.
 Why are you relocating your employee(s)?
 Are you expecting better business elsewhere?
-Are you relocating a small group of employees to work in a different office?
+Are you relocating an office or small group of employees to work elsewhere??
 What is your anticipated ROI on this move?

 The most important thing is that you understand all the steps involved in the relocation.
 You should also realize that your employees will not know these steps and it’s up to you to educate and inform them on everything they need to do.